bottyBotz/nn-template/docs/integrations/hydra.md

 You can explore aggregate statistics or compare and analyze each run in the W&B dashboard.

----
+!!! info

     We recommend to go through at least the [Basic Tutorial](https://hydra.cc/docs/tutorials/basic/your_first_app/simple_cli), and the docs about [Instantiating objects with Hydra](https://hydra.cc/docs/patterns/instantiate_objects/overview).